EMBASSY CULTURAL HOUSE

 • Shirley Yanover

-Selected Works in the Exhibition
+Selected Works from the Exhibition

 Elizabeth Mackenzie.
-Wall Drawing.
+Untitled (Wall Drawing 1).
 1986.

 Elizabeth Mackenzie.
-Wall Drawing 2.
+Untitled (Wall Drawing 2).
 1986.

-Shirley Yanover.
-Shaking Like a Leaf.
-1986.
+Shirley Yanover, "Shaking Like a Leaf", 1986.

-Janice Gurney.
-Harvest.
-Acrylic paint on acrylic glass and photostat.
-38.5" x 36".
-1985.
+Janice Gurney, "Harvest", Acrylic paint on acrylic glass and photostat, 38.5" x 36", 1985.

 Memories from the Participants